-Their roles or responsibilities can be formal or informal and could include, but are not restricted to: vice-deans, chairs, vice-chairs, and chiefs of academic departments; research program or institute leads; or university unit heads such as: clerkship, residency, graduate program, clinical education, work placement, curriculum or centre leaders or any leadership role that pursues an academic agenda such as research, education or program development.
+Their roles or responsibilities can be formal or informal and could include, but are not restricted to: vice-deans, chairs, vice-chairs, and chiefs of academic departments or units; Directors or leads of research programs or institutes; or Education leaders such as: clerkship, residency, graduate program, clinical education, work placement, curriculum or centre leaders or any leadership role that pursues an academic agenda such as research, education or program development.

 Enacting leadership is essential to the program and there is a leadership project requirement that participants will need to fulfill.

 Three 4-day modules over the course of one year with coaching and web-based distance learning in between.
 Each day is 8-9 hours long including breakfast, lunch and breaks.
-The next cohort will begin in Sept 2014 with subsequent modules in January and May 2016.
+The next cohort will begin in Sept 2015 with subsequent modules in January and May 2016.
 The 4th cohort will begin in Sept 2016.

 Unique aspects of the program include: